Palantir Technologies (NYSE:PLTR) Shares Down 2.4% After Insider Selling

-Specifically, insider Ryan D. Taylor sold 160,000 shares of the stock in a transaction dated Friday, August 16th.
+Specifically, insider Ryan D. Taylor sold 160,000 shares of the business’s stock in a transaction that occurred on Friday, August 16th.
 The stock was sold at an average price of $32.00, for a total transaction of $5,120,000.00.
-Following the sale, the insider now directly owns 372,565 shares of the company’s stock, valued at approximately $11,922,080.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through the SEC website.
-Also, insider David A. Glazer sold 72,500 shares of the business’s stock in a transaction dated Wednesday, August 14th.
-The shares were sold at an average price of $31.18, for a total value of $2,260,550.00.
-Following the completion of the transaction, the insider now directly owns 298,012 shares of the company’s stock, valued at approximately $9,292,014.16.
+Following the transaction, the insider now owns 372,565 shares of the company’s stock, valued at approximately $11,922,080.
+The transaction was disclosed in a filing with the SEC, which is accessible through the SEC website.
+Also, insider David A. Glazer sold 72,500 shares of the business’s stock in a transaction on Wednesday, August 14th.
+The shares were sold at an average price of $31.18, for a total transaction of $2,260,550.00.
+Following the transaction, the insider now owns 298,012 shares in the company, valued at approximately $9,292,014.16.
 The disclosure for this sale can be found here.
-In other news, insider Heather A. Planishek sold 20,000 shares of the company’s stock in a transaction dated Monday, August 12th.
-The stock was sold at an average price of $30.24, for a total value of $604,800.00.
-Following the sale, the insider now owns 612,006 shares in the company, valued at $18,507,061.44.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this link.
+In other Palantir Technologies news, insider Heather A. Planishek sold 20,000 shares of the firm’s stock in a transaction on Monday, August 12th.
+The stock was sold at an average price of $30.24, for a total transaction of $604,800.00.
+Following the transaction, the insider now directly owns 612,006 shares in the company, valued at approximately $18,507,061.44.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at the SEC website.

-Several research firms have commented on PLTR.
-HSBC upped their price objective on Palantir Technologies from $22.00 to $23.00 and gave the stock a “hold” rating in a research report on Tuesday, May 7th.
-Jefferies Financial Group increased their price target on shares of Palantir Technologies from $24.00 to $28.00 and gave the stock a “hold” rating in a report on Monday, July 29th.
-Royal Bank of Canada restated an “underperform” rating and set a $9.00 price target on shares of Palantir Technologies in a research report on Tuesday, August 6th.
-Raymond James upped their price objective on shares of Palantir Technologies from $25.00 to $30.00 and gave the stock an “outperform” rating in a research report on Tuesday, August 6th.
-Finally, Northland Securities initiated coverage on shares of Palantir Technologies in a research note on Thursday.
-They set a “market perform” rating and a $35.00 target price on the stock.
-Six research analysts have rated the stock with a sell rating, six have assigned a hold rating and four have assigned a buy rating to the company’s stock.
-According to data from MarketBeat.com, the company has a consensus rating of “Hold” and a consensus price target of $23.93.
+A number of equities analysts have recently issued reports on the company.
+HSBC increased their price target on Palantir Technologies from $22.00 to $23.00 and gave the stock a “hold” rating in a research report on Tuesday, May 7th.
+DA Davidson increased their target price on shares of Palantir Technologies from $24.00 to $28.00 and gave the stock a “neutral” rating in a report on Tuesday, August 6th.
+Wedbush reiterated an “outperform” rating and set a $35.00 price objective on shares of Palantir Technologies in a research note on Friday, August 2nd.
+Raymond James boosted their price target on Palantir Technologies from $25.00 to $30.00 and gave the stock an “outperform” rating in a research report on Tuesday, August 6th.
+Finally, Argus initiated coverage on Palantir Technologies in a research note on Monday, June 17th.
+They set a “buy” rating and a $29.00 target price on the stock.
+Six investment analysts have rated the stock with a sell rating, six have given a hold rating and four have issued a buy rating to the company’s stock.
+According to data from MarketBeat, the stock currently has a consensus rating of “Hold” and an average price target of $23.93.

-Palantir Technologies (NYSE:PLTR – Get Free Report) last announced its earnings results on Monday, August 5th.
-The company reported $0.09 earnings per share (EPS) for the quarter, topping the consensus estimate of $0.08 by $0.01.
-The company had revenue of $678.13 million for the quarter, compared to analysts’ expectations of $653.23 million.
-Palantir Technologies had a net margin of 16.32% and a return on equity of 8.88%.
-The firm’s quarterly revenue was up 27.2% on a year-over-year basis.
-During the same quarter in the previous year, the company posted $0.01 EPS.
-As a group, research analysts forecast that Palantir Technologies Inc. will post 0.19 earnings per share for the current year.
+Palantir Technologies (NYSE:PLTR – Get Free Report) last announced its quarterly earnings results on Monday, August 5th.
+The company reported $0.09 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $0.08 by $0.01.
+The firm had revenue of $678.13 million during the quarter, compared to the consensus estimate of $653.23 million.
+Palantir Technologies had a return on equity of 8.88% and a net margin of 16.32%.
+The firm’s quarterly revenue was up 27.2% compared to the same quarter last year.
+During the same period in the prior year, the company posted $0.01 earnings per share.
+On average, research analysts expect that Palantir Technologies Inc. will post 0.19 earnings per share for the current fiscal year.

 Palantir Technologies Company Profile